• Skip to primary navigation

 • Bake the biscuits for 13 - 15 minutes or until golden brown underneath and just starting to brown on top.

-• Add the last ½ teaspoon dried herbs to the 2 tablespoon butter and let them melt together in the microwave.
+• Add the last 1/2 tsp dried herbs to the 2 tbsp butter and let them melt together in the microwave.
 Use a pastry brush to paint the tops of the biscuits while they are still warm.
 Serve immediately.

 Recipe Notes